West End of London

-The West End of London (commonly referred to as the West End) is a district of Central London, England, in the London Boroughs of Camden and the City of Westminster.
-It is west of the City of London and north of the River Thames, in which many of the city's major tourist attractions, shops, businesses, government buildings and entertainment venues, including West End theatres, are concentrated - and as such the term "West End" is used internationally as a metonym for London's theatre district and associated performing arts scene - just as "Broadway" is used to describe that of New York City.
+The West End of London (commonly referred to as the West End) is a district of London, England.
+It is west of the City of London and north of the River Thames, in the London Borough of Camden and the City of Westminster.

-The term was first used in the early 19th century to describe fashionable areas to the west of Charing Cross.
+It is where many of the city's major tourist attractions, shops, businesses, government buildings and entertainment venues, including West End theatres, are concentrated.
+The term "West End" is used internationally as a metonym for London's theatre district and associated performing arts scenejust as "Broadway" is used to describe that of New York City.

 While the City of London is the main financial district in London, the West End is the main commercial and entertainment centre of the city.
 It is the largest central business district in the United Kingdom.
 It is one of the most expensive locations in the world in which to rent commercial and office space.